keptn/lifecycle-toolkit/docs/docs/contribute/software/add-new-metric-provider.md

        Chainsaw tests simulate real-world scenarios and interactions within a Kubernetes cluster, ensuring the correctness of your Kubernetes configurations and deployments.

-         **NB:** For testing the metricsprovider a single KeptnMetric and KeptnMetricsProvider is needed

         Below are the steps for adding an integration test.

         * In the directory `test/chainsaw/testmetrics`, create a folder `metrics-provider-placeholder` in our case.